Munich: Amerikanerblock

 Steubenplatz 1-2, Wendl-Dietrich-Straße 23-33, Gotelindenstraße 1-9, Arnulfstraße 214-224, Munich, Germany

-The five-story flat-roofed apartment block was built from 1930 to 1931 according to plans by Otho Orlando Kurz.
-It closes the Neuhausen housing estate in Munich, which was built under the overall planning of Hans Döllgast, towards Steubenplatz.
+The five-story flat-roofed apartment block was constructed from 1930 to 1931 based on designs by Otho Orlando Kurz.
+It closes off the Neuhausen housing estate in Munich, which was developed under the overall planning of Hans Döllgast, towards Steubenplatz.

 Amerikanerblock

-In 1931, the building block had a total of 210 apartments with living spaces between 58 and 114 square meters.
+In 1931, the building had 210 apartments, each with living spaces ranging from 58 to 114 square meters.

-A striking feature of the four-winged complex are the clinker-clad balconies wrapped around the partially rounded corners.
-With a total of five stories, the apartment block is one story higher than the other buildings in the housing estate.
+A striking feature of the four-winged complex is the clinker-clad balconies that wrap around the partially rounded corners.
+The apartment block has a total of five stories, making it one story taller than the other buildings in the housing estate.

 Erwin Kurz

-On the north side of the complex, above the entrances to the houses, there are figures made of terracotta representing musicians.
-They were designed by the Munich sculptor and academy professor Erwin Kurz, father of architect Otho Orlando Kurz.
+Above the entrances to the houses on the north side of the complex are terracotta figures of musicians.
+They were designed by Munich sculptor and academy professor Erwin Kurz, the father of architect Otho Orlando Kurz.

 Amerikanerblock, 1930-1931.
 Architect: Otho Orlando Kurz.
 Photo: Daniela Christmann